malt3/hermetic-launcher/README.md

 Create consistent wrappers for tools that need runfiles.
 A good example for this is interpreted languages, where you have an interpreter binary and an entrypoint.
-Neither are good to be used as the "executable" file of a Bazel "*_binary" rule, so the runfiles-stub can be used to invoke the interpreter with a path to the script entrypoint.
+Neither are good to be used as the "executable" file of a Bazel "*_binary" rule, so hermetic-launcher can be used to invoke the interpreter with a path to the script entrypoint.
 Rule syntax TBD.

 ### 2. Test Runners